 1. Are dogs allowed on the river?

 Checking the regulations is the first step in the decision-making process.
 If the BLM says no, then your dog will accept that ruling and be happy to go to grandma’s for the week, right?
-If you somehow find yourself at the put-in with a dog and are just learning the no-dog rule, then you’ll have to make the hard call to sacrifice a member of your party to hang back with Champ.
-(Or, if you decide to smuggle the dog onto the trip anyway, and your dog’s attempts to keep a low profile fail, then resign yourself to being blacklisted from river permits for three years—or being sentenced to tire clean-up by BLM rangers.
-At least that’s what I think would happen.)
+If you somehow find yourself at the put-in with a dog and are just learning the no-dog rule, then you’ll have to make some hard choices.
+(Note that if you bring your dog on a BLM-regulated river stretch where they’re not allowed, you’ll risk being prohibited from applying for permits for three years.)

 2. What level of whitewater is right for your dog?